IRS Audits and Cook Islands Trusts

 Attorneys Jon Alper and Gideon Alper

 Form 3520 or 3520-A anomalies.
 Late-filed, incomplete, or internally inconsistent Forms 3520 and 3520-A attract attention.
-A Form 3520-A that reports trust income inconsistent with the amounts flowing through to the grantor’s Schedule E or Schedule B creates an obvious question.
+A Form 3520-A that reports trust income inconsistent with the amounts on the grantor’s Schedule E or Schedule B raises an obvious question.
 The IRS Large Business and International Division reviews foreign trust returns as part of its specialized compliance programs.

-Income tax return flags.
-A grantor who reports a Cook Islands trust on the income tax return but shows minimal trust income relative to the reported asset values may trigger examination.
-The IRS can estimate expected returns based on the asset types disclosed on Form 8938 and compare them to reported income.
+Income-to-asset mismatch.
+A grantor who reports a Cook Islands trust on the income tax return but shows minimal trust income relative to the asset values on Form 8938 may trigger examination.
+The IRS can estimate expected returns based on asset types and compare them to reported income.

-Random selection and campaign audits.
+Campaign audits.
 The IRS periodically runs examination campaigns focused on specific international compliance areas.
-Offshore trusts have been a recurring campaign topic within the LB&I Division’s international compliance priorities.
+Offshore trusts have been a recurring priority within the LB&I Division’s international compliance programs since the 2018 campaign launch.

 What the IRS Examines

-A Cook Islands trust audit focuses on whether the trust is properly classified, whether all income is reported, and whether all required information returns have been filed.
+A Cook Islands trust audit focuses on three questions: Is the trust properly classified?
+Is all income reported?
+Have all required information returns been filed?

-The threshold question is whether the trust is correctly classified as a foreign grantor trust under IRC sections 671 through 679.
-Cook Islands asset protection trusts are typically structured as grantor trusts under Section 679, which provides that a U.S. person who transfers property to a foreign trust with a U.S. beneficiary is treated as the owner for income tax purposes.
-The grantor is a beneficiary, satisfying this requirement.
+The threshold issue in any Cook Islands trust examination is whether the trust is correctly classified as a foreign grantor trust under IRC sections 671 through 679.
+Cook Islands asset protection trusts are typically grantor trusts under Section 679, which treats a U.S. person who transfers property to a foreign trust with a U.S. beneficiary as the owner for income tax purposes.

-If the IRS determines the trust is not a grantor trust (because the trust deed was drafted incorrectly, because the grantor died and no one updated the classification, or because amendments changed the trust’s terms), the tax treatment changes dramatically.
+If the IRS determines the trust is not a grantor trust—because the trust deed was drafted incorrectly, because the grantor died and no one updated the classification, or because amendments changed the trust’s terms—the tax treatment changes.
 Nongrantor foreign trusts are taxed as separate entities, distributions carry different tax consequences, and the throwback tax on accumulated income applies.
 Reclassification can produce substantial back taxes and penalties.

 Income Reporting

 The IRS verifies that all trust income flows through to the grantor’s personal return.
-For a Cook Islands grantor trust, this means interest, dividends, capital gains, and any other income earned within the trust structure must appear on the grantor’s Form 1040.
-The trust itself does not file a U.S. income tax return (the trustee files Form 3520-A as an information return, not a tax return).
+For a Cook Islands grantor trust, interest, dividends, capital gains, and any other income earned within the trust structure must appear on the grantor’s Form 1040.
+The trust itself does not file a U.S. income tax return.
+The trustee files Form 3520-A as an information return, not a tax return.

 The examination typically requests bank and brokerage statements for all accounts held within the trust structure, including accounts held by the Cook Islands LLC if the trust uses the standard LLC holding structure.
 The IRS matches these statements against the income reported on the grantor’s return.